 Eastern Shore Faculty Academy and Mentorship Initiative

-In 2011 the Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI) began training experienced BS, MS, and DNP-prepared registered nurses for new roles as part-time clinical nursing faculty.
-In 2018, ES-FAMI expanded it's academy offerings statewide and began offering academies physically located in Towson, MD and Western, MD, named Towson-FAMI and FAMI of Western Maryland.
+In 2011 the Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI) began training experienced B.S.N., M.S.N. and D.N.P.-prepared registered nurses for new roles as part-time clinical nursing faculty.
+In 2018, ES-FAMI expanded it's academy offerings statewide and began offering academies physically located in Towson and Western Maryland named Towson-FAMI and FAMI of Western Maryland.
 ES-FAMI is a collaborative effort among the Departments and Schools of Nursing at Salisbury University, Chesapeake Community College, Wor-Wic Community College, Towson University, Allegany College of Maryland, Hood College, and Frostburg State University.

 The lack of qualified nursing faculty, especially those from racially and culturally diverse backgrounds, is a concern among nursing schools across the nation.
 Additional objectives of this program are the recruitment of clinical experts in high demand specialties (maternal/newborn, pediatrics, mental health, and community health) and encouragement of ES-FAMI graduates to further their education.